 - plan, implement, model, monitor and evaluate teaching programs for students with additional learning and support needs in conjunction with regular classroom teachers

 - plan, implement, model, monitor and evaluate personalised adjustments for learning where required, with the classroom teacher, student and/or parent or carer

 - model exemplary classroom practice when tailoring adjusted learning programs for students with additional learning needs

 - provide direct support for students with additional learning and support needs through a range of strategies (including direct instruction, delivery of adjusted learning programs, assessment and monitoring of progress) including the areas of social integration, language and communication, literacy, numeracy and behaviour.
 This may include students with confirmed disabilities

 - provide professional specialist advice, support and mentoring to classroom teachers on: how best to cater for the diverse learning needs in their classrooms, and how to effectively work in partnership with families to maximise learning opportunities for students at school and at home

 - provide professional specialist advice and assistance about students with additional learning needs to the school's learning and support team, and

 - assist with professional learning for class teachers and school learning support officers within their school and local network of schools where appropriate.

-For more information contact your local school or DET Regional office or phone 131 536.
+For more information contact your local school or phone 131 536.